Skip to main content

 Automatic historical scan

-By default, GitGuardian performs a historical scan for each new Azure Repos repository added to your perimeter.
+By default, GitGuardian performs a historical scan for each newly created Azure Repos repository added to your perimeter.

 You can deactivate this behavior in your Azure Repos settings if you are a Manager of the workspace.